-Our month focusing on crowdfunding for filmmakers is in full swing, so now it’s time to talk about some common mistakes people make with crowdfunding campaigns.
+Now that we’ve looked at getting you ready for your campaign, it’s time to talk about some common mistakes people make with crowdfunding campaigns.

 Back in 2013 when I started getting to know the world of crowdfunding for independent film, I saw a lot of things that looked like best practice.
 But as I began to learn more, and as crowdfunding and social media began to evolve, I saw that these things were not only a misuse of energy, but could also be costing filmmakers opportunities to have people contributing to their crowdfunding campaigns.

-The mistakes outlined below come from my observation and experience, as well as from assisting filmmakers with their crowdfunding campaigns.
+The mistakes outlined below come from my observation and experience, from my time working at Boosted (the crowdfunding platform of the Arts Foundation of New Zealand), and from assisting filmmakers with their crowdfunding campaigns.
 Avoid these mistakes at your peril!

 Spamming people with your crowdfunding link: this is something I’ve talked about in previous posts, but it’s well worth repeating, and so I’ve been a bit cheeky and copied and pasted the next part.
 I think it’s the best analogy I can come up with for spamming everyone with the link to your campaign: